Table of contents

 But for every master artist like the ones mentioned, dozens of Adobe Illustrator users create weird-looking or oversexualized covers.
 Some people complain the old clinch covers were embarrassing.
 I find the headless torso covers of men with eight-pack abs far more egregious.
 There’s little appreciation for fine art in the age of the Kindles and iPhones.

 He was as talented as any of the old greats: da Vinci, Botticelli, Raphael, or Titian.
-Romance aficionados should be honored such an artist is part of its history.
+Romance aficionados should be honored that such an esteemed artist is part of its history.

 A Contemporary Master Painter